Dreamsplutox/jasper_visualizejs_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

 ## git ignore notes
-The "node_modules" folder is large (> 300 MB), to not push it on github, verify it's presence in the .gitignore file
+The "node_modules" folder is large (> 300 MB) and other ressources do not need to be push on the github repository, pay attention to the .gitignore file to avoid pushing all useless files

 ## Development server